-- What is Google Drive backup?
+- Backup to another Google Drive

-- Google Drive backup for individual users
+- Using Drive for desktop

 I. Google Drive backup tools for business users

-1) How to back up Google Drive data using Google Vault
+1. How to backup Google Drive data using Google Vault

+1.1.
 What is Google Vault?

+1.2.
 How to set a retention rule for your Google Drive files using Google Vault

 - Requires no installation

-- Keeps data for a long time in an unlimited storage.
+- Keeps data for a long time in an unlimited storage

 - Google Vault is designed to be an archiving tool, not a backup solution.
 You cannot use it to quickly restore your data in the event of a data loss.